courtois-neuromod/mario.replays/README.md

 # Repetition-level gameplay data
 To make gameplay data easily accessible, we provide a set of sidecar files for each ­´*.bk2´ file recorded.
 These sidecars contain information about frames, RAM states or global metrics for a single repetition.
 A set of 4 different sidecars is created for each replay : a global info sidecar, a movie sidecar, a framewise info sidecar and a framewise info dict.

+## Troubleshoot
+- If you have troubles installing the requirements, try to `pip install --upgrade pip` before.

 ## Global info
 The global info sidecar contains general informations about a repetition (e.g. Was this repetition succesfully completed by the player ?
 How many coins/powerups did the player collect ?
 How many enemies were killed during this repetition ?
 What was the final player score ?).
 It is stored as a JSON file, and has the same filename as its source BK2 file.